Skip to main content

 That idea never left me.

 When I looked at Genesis, I saw a similar structure emerging.
 Agents spoke.
 Flows responded.
 Projects sent data back into the system.
 One part created.
 Another listened.
-Together they formed a loop of awareness, a dialogue between memory and motion.
+Together they formed a loop of awareness, a dialogue between memory and execution.

 Beyond Intelligence